 As I said before, Bali is like the garden of heaven and all social media is mad about moving there and the island gets so much attention and tourists that it feels almost like Europe, but with tropical weather.

 Welcome to the jungle, but with all the comfort of city life.
 Sure you will occasionally see some huge piles of trash waiting to sink into the ground/water, free chicken running on the street, children playing all around and the traffic is nothing like you’ve ever seen before.

-But it’s all safe and the locals are very much used to tourists and take very good care of you.
+Is Bali safe?
+A lot of first-time travellers ask if Bali is safe.
+From my personal experience, it’s all safe and the locals are very much used to tourists and take very good care of you.
 Travelling solo or travelling in a group in Bali is no problem.

 I recommend hiring a driver with a car (You will love the AC in the car) to take you around for visiting.
 If there are two of you (or more), this is the best way to go around, comfortable and affordable.

 Taxi drivers are waiting for customers on the streets.
 You will see agencies everywhere, with price offers almost everywhere on the island.
 The prices may differ a bit from place to place, and most of the time there is room for bargaining.

 Usually, if something does not have a written price anywhere (I’m talking about souvenirs, taxi fares, trip fares, all kinds of tickets), then you could bargain.
 It was funny to walk into some shops and see signs reading “Please don’t bargain!
 We have fixed prices”.
 That’s how crazy it is.

 You will love it if you are a nature fan, love to walk a lot and don’t mind sweating every day, and the mosquitos everywhere.
 Your holidays in Bali will be for sure some memorable ones.